Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 • Some software may only be capable of submitting specific types of income.
 Confirm that software used by your firm (and your clients if relevant) can handle all necessary income sources, or consider alternative compatible software.

-• There will be no GOV.UK service to submit the digital tax return, so this will have to be done through software.
+• There will be no GOV.UK service to submit the MTD tax return, so this will have to be done through software.
 Check whether your software supports this functionality.
 If it doesn’t, you may need to explore alternative providers.
-More than one software product can be used to complete the MTD compliance cycle – for instance, if your client submits their own quarterly updates using one software product, you should then be able to use your agent software to file the digital tax return.
+More than one software product can be used to complete the MTD compliance cycle – for instance, if your client submits their own quarterly updates using one software product, you should then be able to use your agent software to file the MTD tax return.

 <back to top>